-- Think of fun and festive things to do on the weekend such as using your front yard or driveway as a spot to put camper chairs and a fold out table to have drinks, snacks and watch the neighbourhood.
+- Think of fun and festive things to do on the weekend such as using your front yard or driveway as a spot to put camping chairs and a fold out table to have drinks, snacks and watch the neighbourhood.

 - Have one day where everyone dresses up in bright colours; you can choose a different hue each week.

-- Decide on a renovation project or tidy-up job that everyone can be involved in such as cleaning out a spare room or painting an old table and chairs you want to revamp.
+- Decide on a renovation project or tidy-up job that everyone can be involved in, such as cleaning out a spare room or painting an old table and chairs you want to revamp.

 - As well as finding onscreen video games you can all enjoy indoors, play games outside such as hide and seek, throw a Frisbee or make up your own cricket or football teams.

-- Ask the family to dance to their favourite music and don’t be afraid to be super silly.
+- Ask the family to dance to their favourite music and don’t be afraid to be silly.
 It’s a great way to have a laugh and do some exercise at the same time.

-- Set up a regular phone or video chat to keep everyone in touch with other family members such as siblings living away from home, cousins or grandparents.
+- Set up a regular phone or video chat to keep everyone in touch with other family members, such as siblings living away from home, cousins or grandparents.